 - High doping densities also increase the dissipated power per unit volume and may thus increase the temperature (possibly reducing the laser efficiency) and the temperature gradients, and also their effects such as mechanical stress and thermal lensing.
 However, this is not always true; for thin-disk lasers, for example, higher doping allows the use of a thinner disk, which can be more efficiently cooled.

 Typical doping concentrations of rare-earth-doped bulk crystals are between 0.1 at % and 3 at. %.
 There are some special cases where much higher doping concentrations, in principle up to 100 at. %, are possible without strong quenching effects.
-An example of this is the tungstate Yb:KYW = Yb:KY(WO4)2, which actually becomes KYbW = Yb:KYb(WO4)2 for 100% ytterbium doping.
-It is not clear, however, to what extent such high doping concentrations can be utilized with advantages for laser design.
+An example of this is the tungstate Yb:KYW = Yb:KY(WO4)2, which becomes KYbW = Yb:KYb(WO4)2 for 100% ytterbium doping.
+Such high doping concentrations can in some cases be utilized with advantages for laser design, particularly in the context of thin-disk lasers.

-Rare-earth-doped fibers typically have doping densities between a few hundred and several thousand ppm wt., i.e., in most cases somewhat lower than for typical laser crystals.
-Limits are usually set by the tendency for quenching at higher doping concentrations, rarely by the acceptable heat generation per unit length.
+Rare-earth-doped fibers typically have only the fiber core doped with a laser-active substance.
+Typically, they have doping densities between a few hundred and several thousand ppm wt., i.e., in most cases lower than for typical laser crystals.
+Limits are usually set by the tendency for quenching at higher doping concentrations, and sometimes for high-power fiber lasers and amplifiers by the acceptable heat generation per unit length.
 The combination of a limited doping concentration with the typically low transition cross sections of glass materials limits the gain per unit length.
 Nevertheless, the overall gain can be large due to the typically long length.
 The limitation by quenching is more severe for erbium-doped fibers (particularly with silicate glasses) than for, e.g., ytterbium-doped fibers.

-The doping concentration is often not spatially constant, particularly in fibers.
+The doping concentration in the fiber core is often not spatially constant, particularly in fibers.
 For example, fibers made in an MCVD process often exhibit a dip of the doping concentration along the fiber axis.
 Calculations e.g. of the amplifier gain and saturation power are often based on the simplifying assumption of a constant doping concentration throughout the fiber core, even when this is actually not realistic.

-See also: laser crystals, gain media, transition cross sections, quenching, energy transfer, Spotlight article 2006-07-01c
+See also: laser crystals, laser gain media, transition cross sections, quenching, energy transfer, The Photonics Spotlight 2006-07-01c